seyyah09/task-manager-api/README.md

 23.08.2023 - bcrypt library added, typeORM integrated, DB models for user and task created, docker set up, adminer integrated

+25.08.2023 - db-typeORM functions

+02.09.2023 - authentication with passport & jwt integrated; register and login endpoints and functions created

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).